pretix/pretix/doc/user/events/structureguide.rst

 If you want to give out discounted tickets to groups starting at a given size, but still billed per person, you can do so by creating a special **Group ticket** at the per-person price and set the **Minimum amount per order** option of the ticket to the minimal group size.

+For more complex use cases, you can also use add-on products that can be chosen multiple times.

 This way, your ticket can be bought an arbitrary number of times – but no less than the given minimal amount per order.

 Fixed group sizes